vitmistina/terra-invicta-tech-optimizer/README.md

 # terra-invicta-tech-optimizer
-This project loads tech tree template file from the Terra Invicta game and lets the player explore the dependency graph, filter it, and curate a backlog of priority technologies.
+This project loads tech tree template file from the Terra Invicta game and lets the player browse techs and projects, filter them, and curate a backlog of priorities before running results.

 ## Streamlit planning workspace